 The resale of entrance tickets is not permitted without the prior permission of the Anne Frank House.
 The potential visitor may be denied access to the museum complex if it turns out that the entrance ticket, discount card or voucher has not been directly acquired from the Anne Frank House or an organisation authorised for this purpose by the Anne Frank House.

-The Anne Frank House shall refund the admission price only in the event a visitor must leave the museum complex prematurely due to an unannounced drill related to company health and safety policies as required by Dutch law (Article 15, Arbeidsomstandighedenwet 1998) or in the event of an a genuine emergency in which the museum complex is entirely or partially evacuated.
+The Anne Frank House shall refund the admission price only in the event a visitor must leave the museum complex prematurely due to an unannounced drill related to company health and safety policies as required by Dutch law (Artikel 15, Arbeidsomstandighedenwet (Article 15, Working Conditions Act) 1998) or in the event of a genuine emergency in which the museum complex is entirely or partially evacuated.
 Repayment shall only occur in the event the visitor is unable to visit the museum once again that same or the following day using the same admission ticket.

 Visit to the Museum Complex

-While present in the museum complex, the visitor shall act in accordance with the law, in particular related to public order and common decency and behave according to the common rules applicable to the specific nature of the activity attended.
+While present in the museum complex, the visitor shall act in accordance with the law, in particular related to public order and common decency, and behave according to the common rules applicable to the specific nature of the activity attended.
 The visitor is also obliged to obey directions or instructions given by the personnel of the Anne Frank House.
-If the visitor, according to the reasonable judgement of an authorized official of the Anne Frank House, who should be recognisable as such, is in stride, in any way, with these rules, directions or instructions, he/she can be denied further access to the museum complex without that visitor having any right of refund of the cost of the admission ticket or any other costs incurred.
+If the visitor, according to the reasonable judgement of an authorized official of the Anne Frank House, who should be recognisable as such, acts in violation with these rules, directions or instructions in any way, he/she can be denied further access to the museum complex without that visitor having any right of refund of the cost of the admission ticket or any other costs incurred.
 A visitor who purchases admission tickets to the Anne Frank House for others also assumes responsibility for enforcing these Terms and Conditions on those visitors.

-Parents or chaperones of children shall always be responsible and accountable regarding the behaviour of the children they accompany.
-Teachers and chaperones of groups are responsible and accountable with regard to the behaviour of the groups they oversee.
-Parents, teachers, and chaperones of groups shall see to it that objects and materials on display are not touched.
+Children under 12 years old may only visit the museum when accompanied by an adult.
+Parents or supervisors of children shall always be responsible and accountable regarding the behaviour of the children they accompany.
+Teachers and supervisors of groups are responsible and accountable with regard to the behaviour of the groups they oversee.
+Parents, teachers, and supervisors of groups shall see to it that objects and materials on display are not touched.

 In the museum complex, it is forbidden for visitors:

-d. to hinder other visitors including, but not exclusively, by the use of mobile phones, portable music players or other sources of noise.
+- to hinder other visitors including, but not exclusively, by the use of mobile phones, portable music players or other sources of noise;

-e. to bring along animals or other pets, including guide dogs for the blind1;
+- to bring along animals or other pets, including guide dogs for the blind;

-i. to make use of prams, strollers, and wheelchairs in all the indoor areas, with the exception of the main hallway and the ‘binnenstraat’ (indoor walkway) of the modern wing of the museum complex.
+- to make use of prams, strollers and wheelchairs in all the indoor areas, with the exception of the main hallway and the ‘binnenstraat’ (indoor walkway) of the modern wing of the museum complex.